 We gave skaters another option.
 Our mobile obstacles are also great for skate-proofed cities.
-We showcased them in the city center and it turned into a real event.
-It was a guerrilla project, so we didn’t know what reaction we’d get.
+We showcased them in the city centre and it turned into a real event.
+It was a guerilla project, so we didn’t know what reaction we’d get.
 But the police didn’t want us to take them down!”

-“We’d never built a park before, so we spoke to people who had and asked about different materials.
-Everyone wanted to help, and we learned about the importance of collaboration.
+“We’d never built a park before, so we spoke to people who had and asked about different materials, etc. Everyone wanted to help and we learnt about the importance of collaboration.
 Some of the obstacles were painted by Leon Karssen and Vincent Blok, two artists from the skateboarding scene.
 Leon has 50,000 followers on Instagram, which gave us some extra coverage.”

-A mold ensures the side panels are exactly the same size for stability.
+A mould ensures the side panels are exactly the same size for stability

-Artist Leon Karssen didn’t work from a plan.
-“We just told him to go crazy.”
+Artist Leon Karssen didn’t work to a brief.
+“We just told him to go crazy”

 “The idea was to keep collaborating and building.
 But Martijn was offered a traineeship and I had other projects, so we donated the obstacles to skate shops.
 Now, boarders can grab them and put them wherever they want.